A street with shops in downtown Palm Springs, california

 Train Station in San Juan Capistrano

-San Juan Capistrano, California is in Orange County and features distinctive ivy-covered stone landmark Mission San Juan Capistrano, located in the historic downtown.
-The Spanish established the mission in 1776, and its Historic Chapel, Landmark & Museum contain artifacts, paintings, the Ruins of the Great Stone Church, and more.
-Within local attraction the O’Neill Museum is the San Juan Capistrano Historical Society headquarters, which houses regional history archives.
-For younger visitors, River Street Ranch offers a petting zoo and other attractions.
+San Juan Capistrano, located in Orange County, California, is renowned for its distinctive ivy-covered stone landmark, Mission San Juan Capistrano, situated in the historic downtown area.
+Established by the Spanish in 1776, the mission's Historic Chapel, Landmark, and Museum feature artifacts, paintings, and the Ruins of the Great Stone Church.
+The O’Neill Museum, the headquarters of the San Juan Capistrano Historical Society, displays regional history archives.
+For families and children, River Street Ranch offers a petting zoo and other attractions.

 While there is a lot to see in town, the landscape surrounding San Juan Capistrano also offers outdoor recreational options.
 One example is the Ronald W. Caspers Wilderness Park, an 8,000-acre protected wilderness preserve in the Santa Ana Mountains that features hiking trails, camping, and even a historic windmill.